AndreWeiner/of_pytorch_docker/README.md

 A word on *Podman*: due to the strong compatibility between Docker and Podman (builder), building and using the image with Podman instead of Docker should work, too, but I have not tested it yet.

-### Singularity image
+### Singularity/Apptainer image

-For university clusters, [Singularity](https://sylabs.io/guides/3.6/user-guide/introduction.html) is often the only supported container tool.
-In contrast to the default Docker workflow, the **execution** of Singularity containers does not require root-privileges (the image creation does, though).
-Moreover, Singularity works out of the box with Schedulers like SLURM and was build with focus on MPI-parallel applications.
-The Docker image built before can be easily converted to Singularity by running:
+For university clusters, [Singularity/Apptainer](https://apptainer.org/docs/user/main/introduction.html) is often the only supported container tool.
+Note that Singularity was renamed to **Apptainer** after joining the Linux Foundation.
+In contrast to the default Docker workflow, the **execution** of Apptainer containers does not require root-privileges (the image creation does, though).
+Moreover, Apptainer works out of the box with Schedulers like SLURM and was build with focus on MPI-parallel applications.
+The Docker image built before can be easily converted to Apptainer by running:
 ```
-sudo singularity build of2206-py1.12.1-cpu.sif docker://andreweiner/of_pytorch:of2206-py1.12.1-cpu
+sudo apptainer build of2206-py1.12.1-cpu.sif docker://andreweiner/of_pytorch:of2206-py1.12.1-cpu
 ```
 The image may be used similarly to the Docker image.
-Convenience scripts like *create_openfoam_container.sh* or *start_openfoam.sh* are not necessary because Singularity performs similar actions by default (e.g., mapping the user and important directories).
+Convenience scripts like *create_openfoam_container.sh* or *start_openfoam.sh* are not necessary because Apptainer performs similar actions by default (e.g., mapping of the user and important directories).
 To start an interactive shell, run:
 ```
-singularity shell of2206-py1.12.1-cpu.sif
+apptainer shell of2206-py1.12.1-cpu.sif
 # first thing to do inside the container
 . /usr/lib/openfoam/openfoam2206/etc/bashrc
 # now you are ready to run and build OpenFOAM+PyTorch applications